The Preprocessor and Multi-File Projects

 #include "config.h"

-int kConfigMaxRetryCount = 3;⚠️ Writing int kConfigMaxRetryCount = 3; (without extern) in a header and including it in multiple .c files will cause a multiple definition error.
+int kConfigMaxRetryCount = 3;⚠️ Writing int kConfigMaxRetryCount = 3; (without extern) in a header file and including it in multiple .c files will cause a multiple definition error.

-Multi-File Compilation and Linking
+Multi-file Compilation and Linking

 Introduction to Static Libraries